Order of Isabella the Catholic: Officials and grades

 Women appointed to an applicable grade are not called Knights (Caballeros).
-Women are instead appointed as Dames of the Collar (Damas del Collar), Dames Grand Cross (Damas Gran Cruz) or Dame's Cross (Cruz de Damas).
+Women are instead appointed as Dames Grand Cross (Damas Gran Cruz) or Dame's Cross (Cruz de Damas).

 Order decoration

 The decoration is a red-enameled cross, with a golden frame.
 The outer peaks are fitted with small gold balls.
 The center of the medallion contains the inscription "A La Lealtad Acrisolada" (To Proven Loyalty) and "Por Isabel la Católica" (By Isabella the Catholic) on white enamel.
 Above the cross is a green enameled laurel wreath with the band ring.

 The ribbon is yellow with a white central stripe, except the "Collar", the wearing of which can be replaced by a gold-yellow sash with white stripes on the edges.